zaccharieramzi/project-etienne/README.md

 - execute bot: `python data_summary.py --data-file month_relecture.xlsx --config-file config.xlsx --results-file results.xlsx`
 - To access more easily past commands in the terminal, you use the keyboard arrows (upwards)
 - be careful to close excel files after saving config or modifications in data
-- be careful when indicating files path, to use “\” before spaces in file names.
+- be careful when indicating files path, to use escape spaces in file names.
 Or you can just rely on auto-completion by using Tab (Tabulation).

 # Config:

-- one line exactly
+- one or two lines exactly (after the header)
-- In each cell under the header, you should have all the values you want to filter in separated by “;”
+- In each cell under the header, you should have all the values you want to filter in separated by “;”.
+To select cells where many elements must be present, you need to use "+".
 - you can add one column “Age” in which you can specify relationships to age, using binary relationship operators.
 Example: “>= 13” or “> 13; < 16”.
 Watch the space between op and numerical value
 - For the date filtering, you can use 1 or 2 dates separated by ";".
 Each date should be written in a non-ambiguous format, following anglo-saxon formatting.
 Example: "13 Jan 2019" or "23 Feb 2019; 31 Mar 2019".
 If only 1 date is present the visits selected will be the ones more recent than this date.
 Dates filters are inclusive.
+- a second line of config can be added for a negative request.
+Lines corresponding to the 2nd config line will be excluded from the summary.

+Warning: The match between config and cell content is not exact.
+Accents and case are for example ignored.
+A cell containing the config value will be considered as matching the configuration.
+Example: a config "Keratine" will be matched by cells "KERATINE", "Keratineambienne", etc...